Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 ---
 I moderate the "pleroma.envs.net" Akkoma instance on the Fediverse, as <a href="https://pleroma.envs.net/users/Seirdy" rel="me">@Seirdy@pleroma.envs.net</a>.

 I maintain four main blocklists for the Fediverse.
 Do not import them until you've read everything until the "receipts" section.
+I encourage blocklist skeptics to read the "receipts" sections, and to treat them as lists of reported content rather than importable blocklists.

 [The `pleroma.envs.net` blocklist](https://seirdy.one/pb/pleroma.envs.net.csv)